 SHARE is a national nonprofit that supports, educates, and empowers women affected by breast, ovarian, or metastatic breast cancer, with a special focus on medically underserved communities.
-Our mission is to connect these women with peers who understand what they're going through, creating a community where no one has to face breast or ovarian cancer alone.
+Our mission is to connect these women with the unique support of survivors and peers, creating a community where no one has to face breast or ovarian cancer alone.

 It's the people in our community that make SHARE great: our community of patients and survivors, our dedicated volunteers, our supporters, and you.
 Wherever you are, you are welcome to SHARE.